 For best cooking results, leave the turntable on.
 It can be turned off for large dishes.
-Press Turntable On/Off button to turn the turntable on or off.
+Touch Turntable On/Off button to turn the turntable on or off.

 NOTES:

-- 1. This option is not available in sensor cook, defrost, soften and melt modes. - Sometimes the turntable can become hot to touch.
+- 1. This option is not available in sensor cook, defrost, kids meal and soften/melt modes. - 2.
+Sometimes the turntable can become hot to touch.
 Be careful when touching the turntable during and after cooking. - 3.
 Do not run the oven when empty.

-VENT HI/LOW/OFF
+VENT ON/OFF

 The vent removes steam and other vapors from the surface cooking area.
-Press Vent once for High fan speed, twice for Low fan speed, or three times to turn the fan off.